ibexa/documentation-developer/docs/community_resources/support_maintenance_faq.md

 ---
-description: See how you can resolve common issues and how to report a Customer Support ticket.
+description: See how you can resolve common issues and report a Customer Support ticket.
 ---

 # Support and maintenance FAQ